Updated August 20, 2018

 - Russia, January 14, 2018, Bitcoin trader and blogger, Pavel Nyashin, who often boasted about his Bitcoin wealth, was beaten and robbed of $425,000 in Bitcoin.
 He was later murdered in Russia.

 - Thailand, January 15, 2018, Bitcoin investor, Maxsim Latsoka, was kidnapped at gunpoint by a gang of Russians in Thailand and forced to pay $100,000 in Bitcoin.

 - Hong Kong, January 18, 2018, a Bitcoin trader was robbed of HK$1.4 million while he was attempting to buy Bitcoin.

-- Ottawa, January 23, 2018, a digital currency exchange that operated out of an apartment was robbed, unsuccessfully, at gun point.
+- Canada, January 23, 2018, a digital currency exchange that operated out of an apartment was robbed, unsuccessfully, at gun point.

 - England, January 27, 2018, the owners of a digital currency exchange were the victims of a home invasion.
 One was tied up while the other was forced to transfer an undisclosed amount of Bitcoin at gun point to the robbers.

 - Taiwan, February 21, 2018, a Bitcoin trader was assaulted while conducting a trade with several men and forced to transfer 18 Bitcoin to them.